sahilrajput03/sahilrajput03/learn-act.md

 ## Reset image choice usage for `act`

-When running any act script for the first time we get following info (text code block) with a choice of image to select from and you should only select the **`medium`** image (default) one.
+When you run any act `act` command for the first time we get the choice to select the image from `Large size image`, `Medium size image` or `Micro size image`.
+I tested `Micro size image` image and it throws error when our job contains any script file, thus you need to select the **`medium`** image (default) one.

 **Q. What's wrong with the `micro size image`?**